michaelJwilson/surveysim/README.md

 	>>> from surveysim.wrapper import surveySim
 	>>> surveySim((2016, 12, 27), (2017, 1, 4), 123456)

-The dates have to be between 1 January 2016 and 31 December 2025.
 The optional seed for the weather module's random number generator has to be an int or array_like convertible to an unsigned 32-bit integer.